 Electronic Audio Experiments Mirror House V2 Pitch Shifting Modulator Pedal

-On the menu for January 2026 are the Electronic Audio Experiments Guitar Pedals, freshly added and carefully selected.
+Fresh on the menu for 2026 are the Electronic Audio Experiments Guitar Pedals, freshly added and carefully selected.
 These New units are available to order online with fast, secure delivery from trusted UK retailers.
 Read on for full details, specifications, demos, videos, reviews, and the best places to buy the Electronic Audio Experiments Guitar Pedals today.

 Description

-On the menu for January 2026 are the Electronic Audio Experiments Guitar Pedals, freshly added and carefully selected.
+Fresh on the menu for 2026 are the Electronic Audio Experiments Guitar Pedals, freshly added and carefully selected.
 These New units are available to order online with fast, secure delivery from trusted UK retailers.
 Read on for full details, specifications, demos, videos, reviews, and the best places to buy the Electronic Audio Experiments Guitar Pedals today.

 Mirror House creates two pitch-shifted copies of an incoming signal which veer off into equal and opposite directions.
 This diametric approach to pitch shifting is capable of weird detuning, disorienting microtonal clusters, chords of parallel harmony, or ugly, strange dissonance.
 (It can also be a chorus.)